Skip to content

 Golf

 The Olive Glenn Golf & Country Club is a challenging 18 hole, par 72 championship golf course combining scenic mountain terrain with open fairways, manicured greens, and imaginative use of water and lakes.
-The resident PGA Golf Professionl offers a full service golf shop and practice facility including lessons, driving range, and putting green.
+A full service golf shop and practice facility including lessons, driving range, indoor simulators, and putting green.
 Rental clubs, carts and club storage are also available.

 Located at: 802 Meadow Lane Ave Cody, WY 82414